The future of electric vehicles in your fleet

 Despite a higher purchase cost, electric vehicles overall can prove much cheaper to operate.

 Whilst for many fleets the advantages of incorporating electric vehicles are clear, premium pricing still remains off-putting.
 As with most technology, mass production means that the cost of an EV is beginning to fall but it will take some time for the price to fall in line with gas and diesel powered vehicles.
 Helping foster that growth, however, are tax credits of up to $7,500 per new EV purchased.
 Regional, state and local incentive programs are also in place with the aim of helping fleets recoup some of the higher purchase price costs of electric vehicles in a bid to boost their adoption.

 They do, however take longer to refuel which needs to be factored into journeys taken.
 Electric hybrid’s (PHEVs) can be a good compromise as they can switch from an electric to a combustion engine when needed.

-EV’s have fewer mechanical parts meaning that there are less components to go wrong with them – good news for maintenance scheduling and reducing the risk of additional downtime!
-EVs don’t require oils, lubricants or other fluids which reduces both costs and waste.
+EV’s have fewer mechanical parts too which means that there are less components to go wrong with them – good news for maintenance scheduling and reducing downtime!
+In addition to fuel savings that can be made, which is , EVs don’t require oils, lubricants and other fluids which reduces both costs and waste.

-As with all vehicles, they do require an annual service and inspection which needs to be factored into the life cycle costs.
+As with combustion engine vehicles, they do require an annual service and inspection which needs to be factored into the life cycle costs.

 One of the barriers to widespread EV use is due to ‘range anxiety’ about the distance they can travel on a single charge.
 The good news is that this range is on the increase!
 As EV technology develops, so too does the distance that they can travel on a full battery.